SparrowOchon/Threaded-CSRF-Bruteforker/README.md

 If some field doesnt have a name set it as ""

+**Note**
+If i will see that people want this kind of a tool i will make it more professional and automate everything.
+PM me in HTB so i will know :)

 **Credits**
 Tool was written by J3wker aka "Omri Baso"